-Broken Hill Art Exchange is a not-for-profit organisation dedicated to building the creative industries of the city of Broken Hill and the Western region of New South Wales, Australia.
+Broken Hill Art Exchange is a not-for-profit organisation dedicated to building the creative industries of the city of Broken Hill and the Far West region of New South Wales, Australia.
 Our grass roots organisation offers a whole-of-community approach to art and community cultural development.

-The Art Exchange is a trans-disciplinary organisation facilitating the arts and other sectors.
-The residency provides private live-in studio apartments and self-contained rooms with access to communal spaces.
+The Art Exchange is a trans-disciplinary organisation facilitating the arts and other sectors engaging artistic practices.
+The residency provides private live-in studio apartments and self-contained rooms with access to studio workspaces.
 Residents can pursue their practices with uninterrupted time, or contribute to community activities by conducting workshops and exhibiting artworks as part of the organisations Desert Equinox yearly program.

 Applications to attend a residency are accepted throughout the year by completing the forms below.
 Please note that membership to the Broken Hill Art Exchange is a prerequisite.